djomo-moungoue/PowerShellScripting/README.md

     - Install the OS using the ISO image: ...\ISO\Windows10Evaluation32Bits90Days.iso
     - Finish

-Install the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1
+#### Install the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1
+DOMAINCONTROLLER and MEMBER1
 - During the installation make sure to choose the "Windows Server 2022 Standard Evaluation (Desktop Edition)" to install an OS having a GUI
 - Choose custom install
+- Username: Administrator (Default)
+- Password:

+CLIENT1
+- I don't have Internet
+- Continue with limited setup
+- Username: Admin
+- 3 Security questions

+#### Post-Configure the VMs